maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 ---
-title: "Mirror, mirror on the Wall, Who's the Genericioust of Them All? - Generic Programming with Scala 3"
+title: "Mirror, Mirror on the Wall, Who's the Genericioust of Them All? - Generic Programming with Scala 3"
 date: 2020-10-18T14:00:00+02:00
 categories:
   - blog